Project Riese: Complex Rzeczka

-The complex is located on a borderline between the villages of Rzeczka (German: Dorfbach) and Walim (German: Wüstewaltersdorf), inside Ostra Mountain (German: Spitzenberg).
-Drilling work began in March 1944.
+The complex is located inside Ostra Mountain (German: Spitzenberg), between the villages of Rzeczka (German: Dorfbach) and Walim (German: Wüstewaltersdorf).
+Drilling work began there in March 1944.
 Three tunnels were bored into the base of the mountain.
-The structure contains a nearly completed guardroom and large underground halls, up to 10 m in height.
-The total length of the tunnels is 500 m (2,500 m^{2}, 14,000 m^{3}).
-Eleven per cent is reinforced by concrete.
+The structure contains a nearly completed guardroom and large underground halls with heights of up to 10 m.
+The total length of the tunnels is 500 m (2,500 m^{2}, 14,000 m^{3}), 11% of which is reinforced with concrete.

-Above ground are foundations of machinery and a concrete bridge.
-The second bridge was damaged and replaced by a footbridge.
-A narrow-gauge railway, used for transportation of spoil to a nearby heap, was dismantled after the war.
-In 1995 the underground was opened to the public and in 2001 transformed into a museum.
+The foundations of machinery and a concrete bridge can be seen above ground.
+The second bridge was damaged and replaced with a footbridge.
+The narrow-gauge railway, which was used to transport spoil to a nearby heap, was dismantled after the war.
+The underground area was opened to the public in 1995 and transformed into a museum in 2001.